Skip to main content

 Subrecipients are entities that contribute to the programmatic portion of the project.
 Their performance is measured against whether the objectives of the project are being met.
 Subrecipients are subject to project compliance.
 As such, subrecipients must adhere to the prime award’s terms and conditions applicable to subawards.
 Moreover, subrecipients should provide a detailed budget similar to NC State’s budgeted categories (i.e., salary, fringe benefits, travel, equipment, materials and supplies, consultants, indirect costs, etc.).
 Please note — if there is a sponsor restriction on indirect costs then NC State’s subcontractors must also adhere to said restriction in their budgets.

 The Uniform Guidance (§200.331 and §200.414) requires subrecipients to use their federally negotiated indirect costs (also known as Facility & Administrative rates and/or F&A) rate on federally funded projects unless the federal program has a published indirect costs rate cap.
 Any federal cap would be applied to both the pass-through entity and the subrecipient.
-If there is no federal cap and the subrecipient does not have an officially federally negotiated indirect costs rate agreement, the UG allows subrecipients to apply a de minimis indirect cost rate of 10% on a Modified Total Direct Cost (MTDC) basis on any federally funded project.
+If there is no federal cap and the subrecipient does not have an official federally negotiated indirect costs rate agreement, the UG allows subrecipients to apply a de minimis indirect cost rate of 10% (15% starting 10/01/2024) on a Modified Total Direct Cost (MTDC) basis on any federally funded project.
 Essentially, the de minimis rate is a modest amount that the federal government will agree to pay subrecipients to cover their organization’s indirect costs without the organization having to negotiate a formal rate with the government.

 Determining if an entity should be included as a subrecipient: